Charter Nonrenewals: A Matter of Life or Death

 Sylvia Marketing & Public Relations Has Your School’s Back

 And this is where Sylvia Marketing & Public Relations comes in.
-For nearly 20 years we have helped charter schools engage and mobilize community leaders, parents, and students to advocate for the school through customized campaigns.
+For 20 years, we have helped charter schools engage and mobilize community leaders, parents, and students to advocate for the school through customized campaigns.
 Actions included organizing rallies or letter-writing campaigns to show support for the school, recruiting parents and students to speak out about the impact the school has had on their lives, and generating testimonials that the school can use as part of its CAB defense strategy.

 Advice about Getting Politicians Involved in Charter Nonrenewal Cases